ROYSAVAR/ROYSAVAR/README.md

 #### **License Plate Detection using Machine Learning (Feb 2024)**
 Developed a license plate detection system in Python by training a model with a dataset of images to differentiate between plates and non-plates, followed by character recognition to extract plate information.

+---

 #### **Sumo Robot using AVR Microcontroller Atmega16A in C (March 2024)**
 Developed an autonomous sumo robot using ATmega16A microcontroller programmed in C++, using sensors for detecting opponents and a motor control system for strategic movements.

+---

 #### **Egg incubator system using AVR Microcontroller Atmega16A in C (April 2024)**
 Creating life...
-Egg incubator system using ATmega16A microcontroller, programed in c++, incorporating temperature and humidity control with a mobile app via Bluetooth for monitoring and adjustments.
+Egg incubator system using ATmega16A microcontroller, programmed in C++, incorporating temperature and humidity control with a mobile app via Bluetooth for monitoring and adjustments.

 ---